SilverMarcs/GPTalks/README.md

 # GPTalks

 A SwiftUI multi-platform app to interact with OpenAI Chat Completions API along with some other providers.

-The screenshots may also be often outdated.
-Feel free to grab the latest MacOS release from Github release page. iOS is self-compile only for now throigh XCode.
+Feel free to grab the latest MacOS release from Github release page. iOS/iPadOs/visionOS is self-compile only for now through XCode.

+Currently these  services can be used:
+1. Chat Completion (with streaming)
+2. Image Generation

 ## Usage Instructions